CumulusNetworks/cldemo-openstack/README.md

 Openstack Demo
 ==============
-This demo is an ansible playbook that installs Openstack Mitaka on the reference topology.
+This demo is an ansible playbook that installs Openstack Pike on the reference topology.

 This demo is written for the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant) reference topology and utilizes
 [Routing on the Host](https://github.com/cumulusnetworks/cldemo-roh-ansible) to advertise the local VXLAN termination points.